-(1) High-risk impoundments shall be closed as soon as practicable, but no later than December 31, 2019.
+High-risk impoundments shall be closed as soon as practicable, but no later than December 31, 2019.
 A proposed closure plan for such impoundments must be submitted as soon as practicable, but no later than December 31, 2016.
-At a minimum, such impoundments shall be dewatered, and the owner of an impoundment shall either:
+At a minimum, (i) impoundments located in whole above the seasonal high groundwater table shall be dewatered; (ii) impoundments located in whole or in part beneath the seasonal high groundwater table shall be dewatered to the maximum extent practicable; and (iii) the owner of an impoundment shall either: